 8. Look over Waipio Valley

 There are a few different ways to experience and explore Waipio Valley on the Big Island.
-The easiest way is to simply enjoy the scenery from the overlook on the southern side.
+The easiest way is to enjoy the scenery from the overlook on the southern side.

 If you want more than a glimpse, you will need to head out on a hike, horseback ride, or in a vehicle tour.